Nov 24, 2013 / Houston's First

 "This is a sign of declaration, not information," says Pastor Gregg Matte.
 "We want to declare the power of the Cross and the truth of John 7:38.
 Our prayer is this new landmark will do far more than let people know where our church is located.
 We want it to help people find Him, not us."

 In keeping with Houston's First's passion for missions, we are partnering with Living Water International to bring attention to the work they're doing around the world.
 The new water wall will include a plaque noting our ongoing relationship with Living Water, and we have committed to providing funding for at least one new well a year going forward.

 The idea for this new landmark began years ago.
 Funding was made available through donations from a couple of church members, the Be A Part Of The Story capital campaign (2007-2010) and the church's general cash supply.
 The design and funding were approved at the monthly church conference in November 2013.
 No donations to our MISSION 1:8 Budget will be used to make the water wall and cross tower a reality.

 Demolition of the current tower is scheduled to begin the first week of December.
-The new water wall and cross tower will be formally unveiled and dedicated on Palm Sunday, April 13, 2014.
+The new water wall and cross tower will be completed in late April.

 View construction photos in the album on our Facebook page.

 On a beautiful day against a backdrop of a blue sky, the steel cross was put in place on Fri, Mar 7, 2014.